Siong Leng Musical Association: Establishment as Siong Leng Musical Association

 Through participation in various folk and traditional music festivals around the world, the group has won many awards and international recognition.
-In 1987, Teng Mah Seng was awarded Cultural Medallion from Singaporean government.
-The leadership then was continued by Teng Hong Hai in 1994.

-Today, beside making musical events such as annual performances in Thian Hock Keng temple and the Chinese temple in Kusu Island, Siong Leng also regularly takes part in various contemporary music festivals in Singapore and abroad.
+Siong Leng took part in annual performances at Thian Hock Keng and the Chinese temple in Kusu Island, Siong Leng also regularly takes part in various contemporary music festivals in Singapore and abroad.
 The group also performed in their annual Multi-sensory Banquet with different and unique theme each year.